Normand-1024/Normand-1024.github.io/README.md

 Hello!
 This is my work-in-progress personal website built using Jekyll

-How to run locally: `jerkyll serve -P 8080 --trace` on port 8080
+How to run locally: `jekyll serve -P 8080 --trace` on port 8080

 ## TO-DO List